mcartoixa/ant-sfdx/README.md

 ## Usage

 The current documentation (`master` branch) for these tasks can be found at https://mcartoixa.github.io/ant-sfdx/.
+The documentation for any specific version can be downloaded [from the releases section](https://github.com/mcartoixa/ant-sfdx/releases) as an asset of the release in question.

 These tasks can be downloaded directly [from the releases section](https://github.com/mcartoixa/ant-sfdx/releases) or with a dependency manager like [Apache Ivy](http://ant.apache.org/ivy/) (preferred).
 You will need the following settings in your